PurohitBhagyesh/Weather-checker-API-Based-Html-CSS-Java-included-Real-Time-date-and-with-the-colour-picker-/README.md

 # Weather-checker-API-Based-Html-CSS-Java-included-Real-Time-date-and-with-the-colour-picker-
-Weather Checker is a responsive web application developed using HTML, CSS, and JavaScript.
-It uses a Weather API to provide real-time weather updates, including temperature, humidity, wind speed, and weather conditions.
-The project also features a live date and time display, GPS location detection, and a customizable color picker theme.

 Weather Checker (API-Based)

 Weather Checker is a responsive web application built using HTML, CSS, and JavaScript that provides real-time weather information for any selected location.
 The application uses a Weather API to fetch live weather data, including temperature, weather conditions, humidity, wind speed, and local time.